Home Air Conditioning Questions & Information

-Have a question about air conditioner efficiency, air filters or your warranty?
+Have air conditioning questions regarding efficiency, air filters or your warranty?
 Be sure to read our list of home air conditioning FAQ by home owners.
 Don’t hesitate to call and speak with a technician we are always happy to share our expertise.

 - What is the SEER Rating?